ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 * `Data/CA/{bird}/Observations/CA_all_len_{l}_2012-01-01-2018-12-31_20000.csv` contain data on all bird observations in checklists of length at least `l` in a given date range, limited to 20,000 observation locations if necessary.
 Generally, for the given date range, there were a few more than 18,000 observation locations (technically, squares; see `ebird_data/README.md`).
 We used value 2 for `l`.
 * `Data/CA/{bird}/Output/{run_name}/obs_{num_spreads}_hop_{hop_distance}_sims_{num_simulations}.csv` is a Pandas dataframe containing data with the repopulation value, and sightings, of a bird at the various locations.
 These dataframes are read by the code that generates the validation graphs.

-## Reproducing the results
+## Reproducing The Results

-## Generating Terrain and Habitats
+### Generating Terrain and Habitats

 > Step (habitat), depends().

 This uses the `Jasmine_complete_here.ipynb` notebook.
 We provide already the results for this step, so it can be skipped if desired.

-## Prepare the observation data for the validation
+### Prepare the observation data for the validation

 Step (prepare_validation), depends(habitat).

+Note: This step is optional.
+It required the database that contains all ebird observations, mentioned above.
+If you do not have the database, you can skip this step, as we already include the output.

 Run the notebook `GenerateValidationData.ipynb`